-So she has something to look forward to every month (or every week): Bouqs is offering a delivery service, in which you can regularly send her either roses, a rustic farmers’ market arrangement, or an arrangement of roses, calla lilies, and alstroemerias.
+Give her something to look forward to every month (or every week) with Bouqs’ subscription delivery service, which lets you regularly send either roses, a rustic farmers’ market arrangement, or a bouquet of roses, calla lilies, and alstroemerias.

 This is a great book for moms who already have some wine knowledge but want to dive deeper into tasting theory and learn about different wine regions.